JaneliaSciComp/multifish/docs/RunningOnEC2.md

 # Running on AWS EC2

-Although Nextflow supports AWS Batch as a target, this pipeline doesn't support that mode of execution due to the fact we currently use a shared file system instead of `publishDir` to copy data for each task.
+In most cases [running on AWS Batch](docs/RunningOnAWSBatch.md) is a better choice.

-The pipeline can be run manually on a single large EC2 instance as follows.
+Nevertheless, the pipeline can be run manually on a single large EC2 instance as follows.

 ## Prerequisites